-Residency classifications shall be determined for each student at the time of each applications, registration, for admission are accepted and whenever a student has not been in attendance for two or more than one semesterprimary consecutive terms or as required by other residency guidelines.
-A student's residency is a union of act and intent.
+Residency classifications shall be determined for each student at the time of each application, registration, and whenever a student has not been in attendance for more than one semester two or more primary consecutive terms or as required by other residency guidelines.
 Residence classifications are to be made in accordance with the following provisions:

-- The residence determination date is that day immediately preceding the opening day of instruction for any termsession during which the student proposes to attend.
-Enrollments in late starting classes within a term are subject to this uniform residence determination date. - Residence classification is the responsibility of the Admissions and Records Office.
-Students shall be notified of residence determination within 14 calendar days of submission of application.
+• The residence determination date is that day immediately preceding the opening day of instruction for any session during which the student proposes to attend.

+Residence classification is the responsibility of the Admissions and Records Office.

+Students shall-must be notified of residence determination within 14 calendar days of submission of application.